 We enter into foreign exchange forward contracts to hedge a portion of our exposures to changes in currency exchange rates as a result of our global operating and financing activities.
-Gains and losses from foreign currency transactions, as well as derivative instruments, were included in our unaudited condensed consolidated statements of operations in the amounts \$1 million loss each for the fiscal quarter and two fiscal quarters ended May 4, 2014, compared to \$0 million loss and \$1 million loss for the fiscal quarter and two fiscal quarters ended May 5, 2013, respectively.
+Gains and losses from foreign currency transactions, as well as derivative instruments, were not significant for any period presented in these unaudited condensed consolidated financial statements.